jcushman/pdfquery/README.rst

 PDFQuery is a light wrapper around pdfminer, lxml and pyquery.
 It's designed to reliably extract data from sets of PDFs with as little code as possible.

+*Note: This is an initial release.
+It works for me, but if let me know if it doesn't work as expected for you.*

+.. contents:: **Table of Contents**

 Quick Start
 ===========